Kristina01111000/Drws_site/README.md

 - He will give me new text for the top of the learning program page
 - Figure out how to get learndash to notify us when people get a certificate
 - Make  a new level for patreon members in PMP backend
-- Look into the backend of PMP to see if we can edit the email that is sent to them when we make them an account
 - Add some lesson chats, at least 2 for each level
 - 	6
 - 	7